gbrli/Pokemon-Dice-Fight/README.md

 # Pokémon Dice Game

 A dice game with Pokémon data from pokeAPI.
-Adapter from Scrimba's FEDP.
+Adapted from Scrimba's FEDP.